 12. Build your mailing list.

 Speaking of email marketing, the lead-up to the holidays is the perfect time to build your mailing list.
 Encourage visitors to sign up for your newsletter with a prominent call-to-action on your homepage and again at the checkout.
-A popup is a great way to accomplish this, and it just so happens we have an app for that!
-(Be sure to check out our just-released holiday themes.)
+An email signup popup is a great way to accomplish this, and it just so happens we have a (free) app for that!

 13. Create a Black Friday/Cyber Monday landing page.